 - 1 teaspoon ginger peeled and grated

-- Toss, arrange on the baking sheet and bake for 30 minutes until tender.
+- Toss, arrange on a single layer without overlapping, and bake for 30 minutes or until fork tender.

 - Discard the garlic peel, then blend all veggies with 2 – 3 cups vegetable stock and 1 teaspoon ginger (grated).